centerforbiophotonics/tao_barcode_scanner_2/README.md

 ![flow chart](diagram.png?raw=true)

 TAO Barcode Scanner is a project that provides a react.js front end client designed to handle the tracking of attendance at events by means of barcode scans.
 It both serves a react.js app to the browser, and also acts as an intermediary between said client and a secondary server by making the appropriate API calls to fetch any data it needs.
+For a short diagram on how the react client utiltizes syncing and caching functionality, [click here](diagram2.png).

 It is also capable of generating badges with the required barcodes in real-time.